 While it’s possible to come to the Lofoten Islands by bicycle and camp in a tent each night, the best way to see the area might just be on a self-guided bicycle tour like the one currently being offered by the local tour company, Discover Norway.

 The “Lofoten from Svolvær to Å” bike tour with Discover Norway is an 8-day self-guided bicycle touring experience that you can do alone, with a loved one, a group of friends, or anyone you chose.
 Along the way, you’ll stay in beautiful Norwegian hotels, charming fishermen’s cabins, and eating some of the best food you’ve ever had in your entire life!

-To join the Lofoten Islands bike tour, simply tell Discover Norway when you want to travel and they’ll arrange everything from for you – from the bikes you ride, to the food you eat, to the accommodations you stay in each night.
+To join the Lofoten Islands bike tour, simply visit the Discover Norway website and select the best travel dates.
+The company will then arrange everything from for you – from the bikes you ride, to the food you eat, to the accommodations you stay in each night.
 Discover Norway makes it incredibly easy for you to simply show up in Norway and enjoy a once-in-a-lifetime bicycle touring experience that you will remember for the rest of your life!

 Above is a map showing the approximate route you will be taking over the course of the “Lofoten from Svolvær to Å” bicycle tour with Discover Norway.

 - Tour Name: Lofoten from Svolvær to Å

 - Tour Length: 8 days / 7 nights